 Restorative Dentistry in Asheboro – Repairing and Renewing Your Smile

-Sometimes referred to as “caps” from the way they fit completely over your tooth, dental crowns can restore damaged, cracked or decayed teeth with a stronger, custom-designed material.
-Many times a crown is necessary to protect a tooth that has required root canal therapy.
+Sometimes referred to as “caps” from the way they fit completely over your tooth, dental crowns in Asheboro can restore damaged, cracked, or decayed teeth with a stronger, custom-designed material.
+Many times, a crown is necessary to protect a tooth that has required root canal therapy.

 A crown can be made of porcelain or porcelain-fused-to-metal to provide strength, durability and a natural appearance.
 For non-esthetic applications, and areas that are exposed to severe stress, a full gold crown may be your best option.

 Every restoration has the same goal: to protect and save your natural tooth.
-But when your natural tooth is lost, one method to replace it is with a bridge – a false tooth attached to a crown on either side.
+But when your natural tooth is lost, one method to replace it is with a bridge—a false tooth attached to a crown on either side.
 When it’s well-fit and custom-colored, it should look no different than your own tooth.
+Dental bridges in Asheboro are a reliable, long-lasting solution we proudly offer to help restore both function and appearance after tooth loss.

-Root canal therapy is necessary when the nerves of the tooth are diseased or die.
+Root canals in Asheboro are necessary when the nerves of the tooth are diseased or die.
 We fill the canals to replace the nerves so that your jaw bone receives the stimulation it needs from biting and chewing.
-For more complex teeth and situations, we work closely with an endodontist, a dentist that specializes in performing root canals.
+For more complex teeth and situations, we work closely with an endodontist, a dentist who specializes in performing root canals.

 For minor tooth extractions, we offer gentle care in the comfort of our office.
 More extensive extractions, such as wisdom teeth, are referred to a colleague who specializes in wisdom teeth removal.